mb0/xelf-old/DESIGN.md

 JSON emerged quite early and organically as the most commonly implemented and used object format.
 It is very basic, well-known, and programmers are already used to map their data to a JSON representation one way or another.
-Recently more and database solution got JSON support.
+Recently more and more database solution got JSON support.

 Accepting plain JSON as valid literal syntax makes it very simple to interoperate with existing code, databases, and user assumptions.